joomdev/Mighty-Addons/README.md

 ## How to Install Mighty Addons for Elementor

 1. Install and activate the Elementor page builder.
-2. Install the Mighty Addons and activate or download the plugin from WordPress Directory and unzip the directory to the *wp-content/plugins/* directory and activate.
+2. Install the Mighty Addons and activate or download the plugin from WordPress Directory and install.
-3. Now they're ready to use.
+3. Now you're good to go.
 That's all, stop wandering!
-4. You can type "MT" on your element tabs within the Elementor editor, and all the available elements will appear.
+4. You can type "Mighty" in your Elementor editor search, and all the available elements will appear.
 Also, you can see them under the category "Mighty Addons" on your element/widget list.

 ## Frequently Asked Questions

-### Is Mighty Addons a standalone plugin?
+#### Is Mighty Addons a standalone plugin?

 No, Mighty Addons is not a standalone plugin.
 You need to install the Elementor page builder to use Mighty Addon.

-### Does it work with any WordPress theme?
+#### Does it work with any WordPress theme?

 Yes, it will work with any WordPress theme as long as you are using the Elementor as your page builder.

-### How do I start using Mighty Addons?
+#### How do I start using Mighty Addons?

 You need to install Elementor and Mighty Addons plugin on your website to get started.

-### Will this Elementor Widget plugin slow down my website speed?
+#### Will this Elementor plugin slow down my website speed?

-The Elementor Widget Plugin is lightweight so it will not slow down your website.
+The Elementor Plugin is lightweight so it will not slow down your website.

-### Is Mighty Addons 100% Ads Free?
+#### Is Mighty Addons 100% Ads Free?

 Yes, the Mighty Addons plugin will be 100% ads free.
 You will get notices about the pro version only if you will be using the free version.

-### How often do you update Elementor widgets?
+#### How often do you update Elementor widgets?

 We always listen to our user's feedback and based on that feedback, we keep enhancing the existing features and widgets.
 So you can expect at least one update in a month.

-### Do I have to buy Elementor Pro to use the Mighty Addons plugin?
+#### Do I have to buy Elementor Pro to use the Mighty Addons?

 No, you don't need to buy Elementor Pro to use Mighty Addons.
 These free Elementor Widgets will work with both free and pro versions.

-### Will you keep updating Free Elementor Templates?
+#### Will you keep updating Free Elementor Templates?

 Yes, we will keep adding free Elementor templates regularly, along with pro templates.

-### Do I need to use Elementor Pro to access Mighty Addons Library?
+#### Do I need to use Elementor Pro to access Mighty Library?

 No, you don’t need Elementor Pro to access Mighty Addons Library.
 You can use these Elementor templates or blocks with free Elementor plugin.

-### Do I need to purchase Mighty Addons Pro to use Elementor Template or Blocks?
+#### Do I need to purchase Mighty Addons Pro to use Elementor Template or Blocks?

 No, Mighty Addons Pro is not required to use the templates.
 But in the free version of Mighty Addons, you will have limited templates and blocks.
 But in the pro version, you will have many more options than the free version.

-### Developer?
+#### Developer?
 Want to contribute?

-We 💗 Open Source.
+We are 💗 Open Source.
 Come and see our products on <a href="https://github.com/mightythemes/" title="MightyThemes on GitHub">GitHub</a>.

 #Having any suggestions or ideas which can improve our product?
 Create an issue on the desired product or maybe give us a ⭐. 😀